Collective Interference of Phonon Spin and Dipole Moment Rotation Induced Circular Dichroism

 For a deeper understanding of the physical insight of DMR in complex lattice, we exemplify three cases in diatomic lattice in Fig.~\ref{sche}(d) to make things more comprehensible.
 The first case shows that two atoms with identical charge rotate with the same phase contributing to a nonzero unit cell's dipole moment and DMR.
 This is an ordinary case that nonlocal effect vanishes since there is no relative rotation between two atoms.
 By tuning the phase difference between two atoms, the contribution from local rotation keeps the same while the nonlocal crossing interference effect becomes significant.
-The total DMR will vanish when two atoms' motions are in phase opposition, shown as the second case in Fig.~\ref{sche}(d), since the unit cell's dipole moment keeps still.
-In other word, the nonlocal many-particle interference effect exactly cancels the local atom rotation in case 2.
-The third case shows two linear motions of atoms can contribute to nonzero DMR, where only nonlocal crossing interference effect exists, in the absence of local atom rotation.
+The total DMR will vanish when two atoms' motions are in anti-phase, shown as the second case in Fig.~\ref{sche}(d), since the unit cell's dipole moment keeps still.
+In other word, the nonlocal collective interference effect exactly cancels the local atom rotation in case 2.
+The third case shows that even two linear motions of atoms can contribute to nonzero DMR, where only nonlocal crossing interference effect exists, in the absence of local atom rotation.
+More vivid schematic illustrations of two-atom model showing the distinct physical pictures of $\bm{S}^{\textrm{nonlocal}}$ and $\bm{S}^{\textrm{local}}$ are given in Fig. S1 of \cite{SM} and video in \cite{Data}.